QuestioWo/Sigma17/README.md

     node.js
     npm

-After these are installed, to compile the program, navigate to the  `react-version` directory and execute the following commands:
+After these are installed, to compile the program, execute the following commands in the repository directory:

     npm install
     npm start